orzechowskid/tsx-mode.el/README.md

 ## Installation

-this branch of code is intended for emacs version 30 or newer.
+this branch of code is intended for emacs version 30 or newer.  this branch is also the active development branch; code is subject to change and breakage.

 - support for emacs version 29 can be found here: [https://github.com/orzechowskid/tsx-mode.el/tree/emacs29](https://github.com/orzechowskid/tsx-mode.el/tree/emacs29).
 - support for emacs versions 27 and 28 can be found here: [https://github.com/orzechowskid/tsx-mode.el/tree/emacs28](https://github.com/orzechowskid/tsx-mode.el/tree/emacs28).